havchamp/Eclipsinian/README.md

 # Eclipsinian
-Made by Noctav and HAVICK, is a custom language you can try to get your friends to learn to speak in codes.
+A custom language you can speak to your friends with.

+If you want to contribute, you can either do pull requests or contact me via my Discord (funny yellow man#1111) and we can plan something out.

 https://quizlet.com/join/XjXspBRch for flashcards that will help you get up to expert level.